 AIMS AND OBJECTIVES

-The aim of this study is to have a better understanding of people’s experience of ageing and their perceived image of older people.
+The aim of the study is to have a better understanding of people’s experience of ageing and their perceived image of older people.
 The study explores the development of practical recommendations informed by the lived experiences of adolescents (age 14) and older people (age 80+) to improve the visual representation of older people in Scotland.
 Furthermore, this study shares key insights about the participatory research process using physical tools.
-The results are a set of recommendations for organizations who values to reduce the stigma around ageing by representing a more divers and accurate voice of growing older in Scotland.
+The results are a set of recommendations for organisations who values to reduce the stigma around ageing by stimulating positive perceptions and attitudes towards older people.

-For more information about this project please contact:
+For more information about the project please contact: